 - Health and physical condition prior to the injuries

 Physical pain is not the only burden suffered in the aftermath of a personal injury incident.
 Sleepless nights, frustrating, painful and time consuming treatment, struggles with activities of daily living, mobility limitations, work restrictions, and the inability to function as you once did can add additional stress and anxiety, and lead to depression or worse.
-The personal lawyers at Muller Brazil make it a point to get to know you and the struggles you face, and fight to make sure that you are compensated fairly.
+Our Philadelphia car accident lawyers at Muller Brazil make it a point to get to know you and the struggles you face, and fight to make sure that you are compensated fairly.

 What is the Max You Can Get From a Car Accident Settlement?

-The maximum amount you can recover from a car accident varies greatly and depends on many of the factors such as the at-fault driver’s insurance limits, your insurance policy, and the injuries and damages sustained.
-As an example, let’s say you are in an accident that is not your fault and the other driver has liability limits of $50,000/$100,000.
+It is difficult to calculate what a typical car accident settlement amounts to, let alone the most.
+The maximum car accident settlement amount you can recover varies greatly and depends on many factors such as the at-fault driver’s insurance limits, your insurance policy, and the injuries and damages sustained.
+For example, let’s say you are in an accident that is not your fault and the other driver has liability limits of $50,000/$100,000.
 You sustained $25,000 in pain and suffering damages and paid $10,000 for out of pocket medical expenses.
 You also had $10,000 in lost wages from missing work for treatment.
 In that example, you would be able to recover $45,000 for your auto accident.

 As another example, you are hit by a commercial vehicle with $1,000,000 liability insurance limits.
 You suffer $500,000 in pain and suffering damages, $100,000 in medical expenses and lose $150,000 in wages.
 You would be entitled to recover $750,000 for your auto accident.